 7. BYO water bottle

 This one is good on a few levels, amigos.
 By carrying your own water bottle and refilling it throughout the day, you’re saving money that could have been wasted on fizzy drinks or over-priced bottles of fancy water.
 It may sound small, but those costs really add up over the course of one holiday.
-Also, you’re helping the environment by reducing the amount of plastic bottles you use!
+Also, you’re helping the environment by reducing the number of plastic bottles you use!
 Every little bit counts, never underestimate it.

 8. Be mindful of where, when and how you eat